We use cookies to make your browsing experience amazing

 One persona.
 Dozens of applications.
 Sounds like a task worth completing, doesn’t it?

-Well you're in lucky.
+Well you're in luck.
 Han recorded a vlog the last time she created personas!
 Taking you through every single step of the process – the research, ideation, creation, the lot!
 Happy watching: